Garmin API

 • Stress Level: Stress level value recorded.
 Internally stored as stress_level.

 • Body Battery Level: Body battery level value recorded.
+Information on and a list of devices that support Body Battery is available here.
 Internally stored as body_battery_level.

 Garmin Health User Metrics

-• Date: The user’s local calendar date the health information belongs to.
+• Date: The user’s local calendar date to which health information belongs.
 Internally stored as date.

-• Vo2 Max: An estimate of the maximum volume of oxygen the user can consume per minute per kilogram of body weight at maximum performance.
+• Vo2 Max: An estimate of the maximum volume of oxygen (in milliliters) the user can consume per minute per kilogram of body weight at maximum performance.
 Internally stored as vo2_max.

 Garmin Health Pulse Ox